Object Sexuality

 Self-identified pioneers

-The phenomenon entered public awareness chiefly through self-identified individuals rather than through clinicians.
+The phenomenon entered public awareness through individuals, not clinicians.

-Attraction directed at non-living things has a long pedigree in sexology, traceable to Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Alfred Binet's 1887 essay Le fétichisme dans l'amour, which named erotic fetishism.
-Object sexuality is generally distinguished from ordinary fetishism, however: advocates and some researchers describe it as a love-and-relationship orientation toward a specific object, often paired with animistic belief that the object has feelings and reciprocates, rather than the use of an object merely as an arousal aid.
-It appears in encyclopedic lists of paraphilias and overlaps conceptually with agalmatophilia (attraction to statues and figures) and mechanophilia, but it is not a defined disorder in the DSM-5-TR or ICD-11.
+Attraction directed at non-living things has a long sexological pedigree, running from Richard von Krafft-Ebing's Psychopathia Sexualis (1886) through Alfred Binet's 1887 essay Le fétichisme dans l'amour, which gave erotic fetishism its name.
+Object sexuality inherits that lineage but is usually distinguished from it, and the split matters for how the interest is classified.
+It appears in encyclopedic lists of paraphilias and overlaps conceptually with agalmatophilia, attraction to statues and figures, with mechanophilia, and with the robot fetish.
+It is not a defined disorder in either the DSM-5-TR or the ICD-11, and no clinical criteria have ever been proposed for it.

 Toward an evidence base